TPO Search

 How do I check for TPOs near Milton Street?

 Enter your postcode in our search tool to see TPOs near Milton Street plotted on an interactive map.
-Milton Street falls within Wealden District Council and South Downs National Park Authority, which has data in our dataset.
+Milton Street falls within South Downs National Park Authority, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Milton Street?

-Milton Street falls within Wealden District Council and South Downs National Park Authority.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Milton Street falls within South Downs National Park Authority.
+This planning authority is responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Milton Street?